An Empirical Study and Analysis of Text-to-Image Generation Using Large Language Model-Powered Textual Representation: Experiments

 \mypara{Ablating Magnitude Constraint.} We added a magnitude to align the token of LLMs with CLIP text features, and here we provide the detailed analysis in ~\cref{tab:mag_diff}.
 It could be observed that after applying the magnitude constraint, the token differences between text features of CLIP and that of LLMs are effectively mitigated, and the CLIP-Score is improved.
 Such observations demonstrate the efficacy of explicitly aligning the encoded features of CLIP and LLMs.

 \mypara{Multilingual Text-to-image Generation.} ~\cref{fig:multilingual} provides the visual outputs of using various languages as the input conditions of our model.
-Surprisingly, our model could understand these texts well and generate images with corresponding captions.
-This amazing feature indicates that our model successfully integrates the powerful language understanding ability of LLMs into the text-to-image generation process, and fully exploit the potential of LLMs.
+Surprisingly, OmniDiffusion could understand these texts well and generate images with corresponding captions.
+This amazing feature indicates that OmniDiffusion successfully integrates the powerful language understanding ability of LLMs into the text-to-image generation process, and fully exploit the potential of LLMs.

-\mypara{Long Prompts Generation.} To testify whether our model could understand long texts, here we present the generated images under long prompts in~\cref{fig:longprompts}.
-Remarkably, the proposed model could capture the meaning of prompts that are much longer than $77$ tokens and synthesize images that well align with prompts, whereas prior methods usually fail under such setting.
-This further reflects the powerful language understanding capability and synthesis quality of our method.
+\mypara{Long Prompts Generation.} To testify whether our model could understand long texts, we present the generated images under long prompts in~\cref{fig:longprompts}.
+Remarkably, OmniDiffusion captures the meaning of prompts that are much longer than $77$ tokens and synthesizes images that well align with prompts, whereas prior methods usually fail under such setting.
+This further reflects the powerful language understanding capability and synthesis quality of OmniDiffusion.